The Layout Editor

 - Track on the main oval were designated mainline track using the Edit Track Segment dialog for each track segment.
 This gave different track widths for mainline and side track.

-- Signals were placed at turnouts using the Set Signals at Turnout tool in the Tools menu.
+- Signals Heads were placed at turnouts using the Set Signals at Turnout tool in the Tools menu.
 For each signal head Add Signal Icon to Panel was checked, but Set up Logic was not.

-- Logic for the signals at turnouts was set up using Set Signals at Turnout.
+- Logic for the signal heads at turnouts was set up using Set Signals at Turnout.
 The name of the turnout was entered, then Get Saved was clicked to retrieve the turnout names.
 Next Set up Logic was checked for each signal head, and Add Signal Icon to Panel was not.

 - Logic for signals at anchor point block boundaries was set up using Set Signals at Block Boundary by following a similar procedure.

-- Since all signals will show red if occupancy sensors are in an "Unknown" state, the Sensor Table was opened and all occupancy sensors were set to "Inactive" (unoccupied) by clicking "Unknown" once.
+- Since all signal heads will show red if occupancy sensors are in an "Unknown" state, the Sensor Table was opened and all occupancy sensors were set to "Inactive" (unoccupied) by clicking "Unknown" once.
 Then the industry turnout was clicked to set it to thrown, producing the panel shown above (with Edit Mode switched off in the Options menu).

-You should be able to toggle your turnouts by clicking at their centers and watch your signals change color.
+You should be able to toggle your turnouts by clicking at their centers and watch your signal heads change color.
 If you don't have hardware yet for your occupancy sensors, you can change their state in the Sensor Table to simulate a train moving on the layout.
 (Or you could set up Sensor Icons and click on them to change their state.)
 If any of the above steps are not clear, consult the description of that item in the documentation above.
 The help page for each referenced tool also contains explanatory information about that tool.

 Back to the PanelPro help page.